metamesh/metamesh.org/_posts/2014-10-05-wireless_warrington_begins.md

 MetaMesh is proud to announce the addition of 16 new [Wireless Access Points](http://en.wikipedia.org/wiki/Wireless_access_point) ("WAPs") to the [PittMesh](http://pittmesh.net) family!
-These WAPs will be located in the Allentown neighborhood of Pittsburgh, PA along Warrington Ave. between Arlington Ave. and Beltzhoover Ave.
+These WAPs will be located in the [Allentown](https://en.wikipedia.org/wiki/Allentown_(Pittsburgh)) neighborhood of Pittsburgh along Warrington Ave. between Arlington Ave. and Beltzhoover Ave.
 This 1,400 ft corridor will serve a community plaza, multiple restaurants and bars, along with other businesses along the route.
 [The Hardware